dotnet/EntityFramework.Docs/entity-framework/core/modeling/entity-types.md

 ### Excluding from migrations

 > [!NOTE]
-> The ability to exclude tables from migrations was added in EF Core 5.0.
+> The ability to exclude tables from migrations was introduced in EF Core 5.0.

 It is sometimes useful to have the same entity type mapped in multiple `DbContext` types.
 This is especially true when using [bounded contexts](https://www.martinfowler.com/bliki/BoundedContext.html), for which it is common to have a different `DbContext` type for each bounded context.